mwarning/trigger/docs/documentation.md

 Instead QR-Code imports from another Trigger app, you can import simple links like `https://example.com/open?pass=secret` as QR-Code to create a simple HTTPS based door setup.
 Links starting with `ssl://` or `tcp://` will be used for MQTT and `ssh://` for SSH based door setups.

+## Import SSH Key As QR-Code

+Use e.g. `qrencode -t ansiutf8 < .ssh/id_ed25519` to show an SSH private key as QR-Code.
+Scan with trigger and add the server address, user, command etc..

 ## Nuki Smartlock Pairing

 Steps to pair Trigger with the Nuki Smartlock: